aibor/rib/README.md

 * jid       (JID for the bot to authticate as)
 * auth      (password for the JID)

+Add `bot.ssl.use = true` to your config in order to use SSL when connecting to a server.

 All other options are optional and have more or less sane defaults.
 However, you might want to add some module names to the `modules` configuration directive, as the bot won't do much without any modules